 Now it was time for this game to reach its conclusion so they could move on and start again.

 Elijah stood in the center of the room, barely a foot separating him from Caroline.
-Niklaus of course had taken up his now customary position at her back, while Rebekah and Kol stood on either side of her.
-She was surrounded by his family on all sides and yet she did not waver, her gaze held his steadily, and he knew then more than before that she was always meant to walk beside them.
-She was a part of their family already, now it was only a matter of helping her see it.
+Klaus had of course taken up his new favorite position behind her back, while Rebekah and Kol stood on either side of her.
+She was surrounded by them on all sides and tried not to show her fear, they all knew that no matter what they had endured so far it was nothing compared to what was coming next.

 “Don’t worry, we’re nearly done now.
 This will all be over by the end of the day today.
 Just a few more answers to be given before we continue.”